 Dredging activities for the Penny's Bay Reclamation Stage 2 was completed in December 2005.
-Filling of sand and sorted public fill was already completed on 30 July 2007 and 13 June 2007 respectively.
+Filling of sand and sorted public fill was completed on 30 July 2007 and 13 June 2007 respectively.
 Monthly marine ecological monitoring by CEDD was terminated after December 2007 with the approval from EPD, and therefore no marine mammal monitoring was carried out in the reporting month.
 There were no marine works/activities associated with the operation of HKITP, and therefore no disturbances to the marine mammals were anticipated.
-The need for continued monitoring of marine mammals by HKITP is being discussed with AFCD.
+The need for continued monitoring of marine mammals by HKITP after the completion of CEDD's works has been agreed with EPD on 27 June 2008, and further monitoring of dolphin/propoise would be continued for one year starting in the next reporting period.
+Marine ecological monitoring will be performed twice per month.

-ENVIRONMENTAL SITE AUDITING
+4 ENVIRONMENTAL SITE AUDITING

 Based on the Operational EM&A Plan (Revision C), site inspection was carried out by the ET once per reporting period.
-A joint environmental site inspection was carried out by the representatives of the HKITP and ET on 10 March 2008.
+A joint environmental site inspection was carried out by the representatives of the HKITP and ET on 3 July 2008.

-The major activities undertaken in the Theme Park were operation of theme park attractions, rides, fireworks displays, ancillary restaurants, retail shops and servicing facilities.
-Office works and regular maintenances of machinery within Theme Park were also undertaken in the Back-of-House Area.
+The major activities undertaken in the Theme Park were the operation of theme park attractions, rides, fireworks displays, ancillary restaurants, retail shops and servicing facilities.
+Office works and regular maintenances of machinery within the Theme Park were also undertaken in the Back-of-House Area.

 The environmental performance for the different environmental issues (including air, water, noise, ecology and waste/chemical management) complied with environmental requirements and all necessary mitigation measures are properly implemented.
 The HKITP has implemented environmental mitigation measures and requirements as stated in the EIA Report, the Environmental Permit and Operational EM&A Plan (Revision C).
-The implementation status of recommended mitigation measures under the EP during the reporting period is summarized in Annex E.
+The implementation status of recommended mitigation measures under the EP during this reporting period is summarized in Annex E.